 SkySafari controls compatible Celestron Wi-Fi telescopes.
-Compatible models include NexStar Evolution models with built-in Wi-Fi, and others that use Celestron's SkyQ Link accessory.
+Compatible models include NexStar Evolution and Astro Fi models with built-in Wi-Fi, and others that use Celestron's SkyQ Link accessory.

 Use these settings to specify your Celestron Wi-Fi telescope preferences, including slew speeds and tracking.